BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 - Trading fee is a configurable param, defined by a percentage of order size.
 More precisely, trading fee equals $fee * amountIN$, current $fee =0.3$%.
 - Protocol fee equals $m * revenue$, where $0\leq m \leq 1$ is a configurable param.
-- The protocol fee is splitted per swap and sent to a pre-defined address.
 - By default, protocol fee is $m=0.1$ (i.e. 10% of LP revenue).

 **Implement fee split at the core contract**, so dev earns fee for all routers (including aggregators).